Time-Reversal Invariant Topological Moir\'e Flatband: A Platform for the Fractional Quantum Spin Hall Effect

 \section{Abstract}

-Motivated by recent experimental observation of the quantum spin Hall effect in monolayer germanene, we study the topological phases of twisted bilayer Kane-Mele model with time-reversal symmetry and spin $s_z$ conservation.
-For large twist angles the helical edge states from the two layers are unstable and the system is a trivial insulator.
-At small twist angles however, the emergent moiré flatbands can be topologically nontrivial due to inversion symmetry breaking from coupling to substrate.
+Motivated by recent observation of the quantum spin Hall effect in monolayer germanene and twisted bilayer transition-metal-dichalcogenides (TMDs), we study the topological phases of moiré twisted bilayers with time-reversal symmetry and spin $s_z$ conservation.
+By using a continuum model description which can be applied to both germanene and TMD bilayers, we show that at small twist angles, the emergent moiré flatbands can be topologically nontrivial due to inversion symmetry breaking.
 Each of these flatbands for each spin projection admits a lowest-Landau-level description in the chiral limit and at magic twist angle.
 This allows for the construction of a many-body Laughlin state with time-reversal symmetry which can be stabilized by a short-range pseudopotential, and therefore serves as an ideal platform for realizing the so-far elusive fractional quantum spin Hall effect with emergent spin-1/2 U(1) symmetry.

-{\it Introduction.}-- Since the discovery of superconducting and correlated insulating phases in magic angle twisted bilayer graphene (TBG)\cite{Cao2018b,Xie2019,Jiang2019,Choi2019,Kerelsky2019,Matthew2019,Lu2019,Arora2020,Aaron2019,Li2020,ZhangYu2020,Saito2021}, the moiré engineering of 2D Van der Waals materials, {such as} graphene {and} transition metal dichalcogenides (TMDs)\cite{Tang2020,Regan2020,Xu2020,Jin2021,Huang2021,Li2021,Wang2020,Ghiotto2021,Zhang2020,Shabani2021,Weston2020}, {in a host of} bilayer and multilayer {hetero}structures\cite{Liu2020,Shen2020,Chen2019a,Chen2019b,Chen2020,Cao2020b,He2021,Park2021,Zhu2020}, has attracted enormous research attention. {Moir\'e} platforms are ideal hubs {to forge} the interplay between strongly correlated effects and topological phases, giving rise to {rich} phenomena including superconductivity\cite{Cao2018b,Matthew2019,Lu2019,Arora2020}, strange metal behavior\cite{Polshyn2019,Cao2020a,Lyustrange}, magnetic quantum anomalous Hall effect in TBG\cite{Serlin2020,Aaron2019,Tseng2022} and more recently, {long-sought after fractional Chern insulators (FCI)}\blue{\cite{Neupert-2011,Sheng-2011,regnault2011fractional}} first observed in twisted bilayer MoTe$_2$\cite{Cai2023,zeng2023integer,Park_2023}.
+{\it Introduction.}-- Since the discovery of superconducting and correlated insulating phases in magic angle twisted bilayer graphene (TBG)\cite{Cao2018b,Xie2019,Jiang2019,Choi2019,Kerelsky2019,Matthew2019,Lu2019,Arora2020,Aaron2019,Li2020,ZhangYu2020,Saito2021}, the moiré engineering of 2D Van der Waals materials, {such as} graphene {and} transition metal dichalcogenides (TMDs)\cite{Tang2020,Regan2020,Xu2020,Jin2021,Huang2021,Li2021,Wang2020,Ghiotto2021,Zhang2020,Shabani2021,Weston2020}, {in a host of} bilayer and multilayer {hetero}structures\cite{Liu2020,Shen2020,Chen2019a,Chen2019b,Chen2020,Cao2020b,He2021,Park2021,Zhu2020}, has attracted enormous research attention. {Moir\'e} platforms are ideal hubs {to forge} the interplay between strongly correlated effects and topological phases, giving rise to {rich} phenomena including superconductivity\cite{Cao2018b,Matthew2019,Lu2019,Arora2020}, strange metal behavior\cite{Polshyn2019,Cao2020a,Lyustrange}, magnetic quantum anomalous Hall effect in TBG\cite{Serlin2020,Aaron2019,Tseng2022} and more recently, {long-sought after fractional Chern insulators (FCI)}\blue{\cite{Neupert-2011,Sheng-2011,regnault2011fractional}} first observed in twisted bilayer MoTe$_2$\cite{Cai2023,zeng2023integer,Park_2023,xu2023observation}.